What Is Joint Aspiration?

-This procedure sucks fluid from your knee, hip, shoulder, or other joints.
-Your doctor does it to diagnose arthritis or other joint problems.
-It can also reveal what type of arthritis you have, like gout or rheumatoid arthritis.
+Joint aspiration (also called arthrocentesis) is a procedure that sucks fluid from your knee, hip, shoulder, or other joints.
+Your doctor may do it to help with swelling and fluid related to an injury, infection, or another health condition.
+Joint aspiration can also help to diagnose arthritis or other joint problems.
+Your doctor looks at the fluid to find out what type of arthritis you have, like gout or rheumatoid arthritis.

 Aspiration can be done on any of these places:

 Your doctor will insert the needle into your joint and draw a small amount of fluid out into the syringe.
 An ultrasound or X-ray can help guide the needle to smaller joints in the hands or feet, or to the hip joint.